Skip to content

 Meall a' Phubuill — common questions

 Meall a' Phubuill is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 14km with 633m of ascent and takes most walkers 4-7 hours.
-Terrain: The Glen Loy track is firm gravel.
+Ground conditions: The Glen Loy track is firm gravel.

-When is the best time to climb Meall a' Phubuill?
+What's the best month to climb Meall a' Phubuill?

 Intermittent at Fassfern; nothing on the hill